Improve the Control App Part 2

 Congratulations if you have made it this far.

-Right now we have mainly used the camera of the robot to check for hats, but in a more complex and dangerous environment we don’t want our little guy bumping into things.
+Up until now, we have mainly used the camera of the robot to check for hats, but in a more complex and dangerous environment we don’t want our little guy bumping into things.
 We want to detect obstacles and avoid them.

 Head back to your DevSpaces Tab and here is a new code drop for you.
 We now add a second function which will navigate the robot around an obstacle.